bamidev/browser-window/docs/GETTING-STARTED.md

 ## Set up CEF

 Keep in mind when you're going to use CEF, that _BrowserWindow_ is written to work for a specific version of CEF, and CEF does release new major versions fairly often.
-Therefore, it is recommended to obtain the version that _BrowserWindow_ supports, which currently is v141.
-Use other versions at your own risk.
+Therefore, it is recommended to obtain the version that _BrowserWindow_ supports, which currently is v141 (or v122 on Windows).
+Other versions may not work necessarily.
+You can also use the `get-cef.sh` and `get-cef.ps1` scripts in this repository to get these versions on your system, as they may not be easy to find anymore.

-CEF isn't generally available in package managers, so it needs to be set up manually.
+CEF isn't generally available in package managers, so it needs to be set up manually (unless you're using Nix).
 Luckily, there are binaries available.
-You can also build it from source, but that is a whole other beast and it is not covered by this guide.
+Building it from source is not covered by this guide.
 If you want to set up CEF by building it from source, take a look at [this](https://bitbucket.org/chromiumembedded/cef/wiki/MasterBuildQuickStart.md).
 However, it will take a lot of effort, time, memory & disk space for the compilation process.